-Crispy Slow Cooker Turkey Thighs are juicy, crispy, tender and a total breeze to make on a weeknight!
-Also includes 10 different flavor ideas.
+Crispy Slow Cooker Turkey Thighs are juicy, crispy, tender, and a total breeze to make on a weeknight!
+Who doesn’t like a crispy skin?

-I’m proud to say this method of cooking Crispy Slow Cooker Turkey has completely negated those purchases.
-We make this Crispy Slow Cooker Turkey at least once a month, sometimes more, and every time we do dinner is full of excitement.
-I think we are used to turkey being a deli meat or a Thanksgiving dinner option and for us that couldn’t be further from the truth.
+We make this Crispy Slow Cooker Turkey at least once a month, sometimes more, and every time we do, dinner is full of excitement.
+I think we are used to turkey being a deli meat or a Thanksgiving dinner option, and for us, that couldn’t be further from the truth.

 Ingredients